FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-programming.md

 - Snippets are a great way to write **boilerplate** code quickly
 - Editor plugins like [**Emmet**](http://docs.emmet.io/) provide dozens of keyboard shortcuts that can help you write repetitive code faster

+???

+Show emmet cheat sheet and example...

+Show how to make snippets in VSCode?

+Show how to find in VSCode and other tips/tricks e.g. find/replace

 ---
 class: center, middle